-Different approaches can be taken for visualizing the full marketing funnel view.
-When the marketing data is all in one place, you can do a proper comparison between the different channels’ performance and grasp their contribution to the business.
+Different approaches can be taken for visualising the full marketing funnel view.
+When the marketing data is all in one place, you can make a proper comparison between the different channels’ performance and grasp their contribution to the business.

 But how to achieve that?
 In digital marketing, where you have a lot of different tools for running campaigns in different channels, getting data is not really the problem as the tools themselves offer a great amount of data and reporting capabilities.
 The challenge lies in bringing the data into one unified view.

-The challenge with using individual channel’s own analytics
+The challenge with using an individual channel’s own analytics

 Let’s take as an example a B2B company that’s running campaigns through three different channels: Google Ads (paid search), Facebook and LinkedIn.
 How would you measure the performance of your marketing campaigns if the data from these tools was the only data that was available?

 Let’s say as an example that the action that all of these tools would be following as conversion would be a lead form submission on the website.
 Let’s then look at an example journey of a potential customer.
 To really make a point let’s say that they were exposed to the ads on all of these three different platforms during a period of 2 weeks:

 Day 1: The person saw an ad on Facebook, clicked it and read through an article (just like this one).